Cyprus

 • Grate potato and squeeze out excess liquid then add to mixture and mix.

 • Wet hands and take walnut size portions of the mixture and form into oval shapes (for large meatballs) and flatten slightly.
-For keftedakia, shape into small balls.
+For the small meatballs shape them into small balls.

 • Heat oil in large frying pan, add meatballs and cook for approximately 6 - 8 turning once (cook in small batches).